 22.2 g fat | 9.3 g net carbs | 32.6 g protein

-Here are the ingredients you will need to make this Philly Cheesesteak Casserole recipe:
+Here are the ingredients you will need to make this Philly cheesesteak casserole:

 - Sirloin Steak - I used a Black Angus sirloin tip that was already thinly sliced from our our local meat market.
 If you're in a hurry or short on time you can also use ground chuck.
 Other good options include flank steak or beef tenderloin (a bit pricier, though).
 You may need to trim the fat on these different cuts.
 You will want to slice your steak into ¼ inch by ¼ inch strips about 1 inch in length.

-- Tamari (Soy Sauce) - I used a gluten free tamari soy sauce as it has a very strong Umami flavor and it is keto/low carb.
+- Tamari (Gluten Free Soy Sauce) - I used a gluten free tamari soy sauce as it has a very strong Umami flavor and it is keto/low carb.
 Coconut aminos is also great gluten free and wheat free alternative that is popular with keto followers.
 You can also use a regular soy sauce.

 - Extra Virgin Olive oil